 Email marketing automation plugins will also provide notifications when certain conditions are met.

 One final key reason to use a WordPress CRM plugin.
-It's MUCH less expensive to operate than a SaaS CRM.
-Those services raise their prices based upon the number of contacts in your system.
-WordPress CRM systems don't cost extra as your list grows.
+It’s MUCH less expensive to operate than a SaaS CRM.
+Those services raise their prices based on the number of contacts in your system.
+WordPress CRM systems don’t cost extra as your list grows.